<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 Where password-based authentication is used, brute force attacks are always an option available to hackers looking to break in.
 By using programs which test millions of combinations of usernames and passwords per second, these attempt to simply guess their way into any account.
 With the increase in hybrid working environments, these have become a particular issue since they often target Remote Desktop Protocol ports, which are required to be open for many remote working situations.
 By prioritising commonly-used passwords, these programs are able to exploit lax practices when employees are responsible for creating and managing credentials themselves.

-With SSO, token-based authentication makes brute force attacks impossible, and even where passwords are still used, extremely strong ones are generated which will take far longer for brute force methods to crack, allowing them to be detected before they can cause a breach.
+With SSO, token-based authentication makes brute force attacks impossible, and even where passwords are still used, extremely strong ones can be generated which will take far longer for brute force methods to crack, allowing attacks to be detected before they cause a breach.

 Credential-stuffing